TYPO3/Fluid/Documentation/ViewHelpers/SchemaFiles.rst

 Fluid templates.

-Fluid includes the necessary CLI command to generate such schema files for all available ViewHelpers within your project.
+Fluid includes the necessary CLI command to generate such schema files for all available ViewHelpers within your project:

 ..  code-block:: bash